Keswick, Cumbria: Demography

-At the 2021 census, the parish had a population of 4,658, and the built up area had a population of 4,344.
+At the 2021 census, the parish had a population of 4,658 and the built up area had a population of 4,344.
+(Note: To get data for individual built-up areas, query the 'Population Estimates / Projections' dataset, then the 'Small area (2021 based) by single year of age - England and Wales' and then choose '2022 built-up areas' for the geography.)
 The population of the parish had been 5,243 at the 2011 census.

 The registers of Crosthwaite Church stated that there were 238 interments in 1623, believed to have been something between a twelfth and a tenth of the whole population of the parish at that time.
-In the 1640s there was a sharp fall in population, brought on by the plague epidemic which affected Keswick, Carlisle, Cockermouth and Crosthwaite and other areas in 1645–47.
+In the 1640s, there was a sharp fall in population, brought on by the plague epidemic which affected Keswick, Carlisle, Cockermouth, Crosthwaite and other areas in 1645–47.